orlando21/magnolia-tutorial/contact.md

 3. Give the campaign the name of "New Year's Eve" and click **Save changes** when you are done.
 ![Name campaign]({{ site.baseurl }}/img/name_campaign.jpg)

-After the campaign is created, you can add it to your pages.
+After the campaign is created, you associate it with the content of your site in the following steps.

 ### Add the campaign to a page<a name="add"></a>